ATNA is a widely tested profile. This page contains guidelines that address frequently asked questions about testing

 AUDIT MESSAGE POLICY for [ITI-20]:

 Before 2020, an ATNA Audit Record Repository (ARR) was required to support receiving audit messages with TLS syslog, and with UDP syslog.
 That meant that all Secure Node/Applications could send their audit messaes to any ARR.

 Now, all actors sending and receiving audit messages may choose to support TLS Syslog, UDP Syslog, and/or FHIR Feed for transport.
 We expect that the Audit Record Repositories at the NA and EU Connectathons will provide good coverage of the options (TLS, UDP, FHIR), though some ARRs may support a subset.
-In particular, the FHIR Feed in ITI-20 may have less support because it is new for 2020.
+In particular, the FHIR Feed in ITI-20 may have less support because it was new as of 2020.

 So, Connectathon technical managers will not select one transport for all audit records exchanged during Connectathon.
 Instead, Secure Node/Applications will choose ARRs for test partners that are compatible with the audit records they send in ITI-20.
 Gazelle Test Management will show compatible partners for peer-to-peer tests for ITI-20 - test "ATNA_Logging_*.